Affective Video Content Analysis: Decade Review and New Perspectives: Emotion Models from Psychology

-Table \ref{tab:t1} provides a comparison of the categorical emotion model and the dimensional emotion model.
-The limited number of emotion categories in the categorical emotion model does not adequately reflect the complexity and subtlety of emotions, despite the fact that it is simple for users to comprehend.
-Additionally, psychologists do not agree on the appropriate number of categorical emotion categories.
-The dimensional emotion model, on the other hand, employs a continuous two-, three-, or higher-dimensional Cartesian space to represent emotions.
-Theoretically, each emotion could be represented as a coordinate point in Cartesian space.
-However, the dimensional emotion model is limited in its application because it is difficult for users to differentiate between values that are absolutely continuous.
+The CES model and the DES model each have their own merits, as shown in Table \ref{tab1}.
+While the CES is easy to understand, the limited number of emotion categories fails to capture the complexity and subtlety of emotions fully.
+Additionally, psychologists have not reached a consensus on how many discrete emotion categories should be included.
+In contrast, the DES uses continuous two-dimensional, three-dimensional, or higher-dimensional Cartesian space to represent emotions.
+In theory, each emotion can be represented as a coordinate point in Cartesian space.
+However, the representation of continuous values is challenging to comprehend, limiting the use of the DES.